mgouzenko/micro-pp/docs/Design_Document.md

 # Design Document

-*Requirements*
-- 5-15 pages
-- Error handling resource management
-- Feature set
-- Interface design
-- Optimizations
-- Features for the convenience of users
-- Ideas for release 1.2

 ## Our Project

-In this project we built a micro web-framework for C++.
-Rather than building a web-framework that interfaced with a web server like Apache or Nginx we took the challenge to build our own web-server.
+In this project we built Micro++, a C++ web-framework with a built in web-server.
 To build the server we used Boost.Asio which is a C++ networking library providing developers with an asynchronous model for network and I/O operations.

 ## What is a Web Framework

 At its core, a web-framework provides an interface to build web based applications.
 The interface provides application developers a clean and easy way to handle requests and send responses without dealing with the complexities of the strict HTTP protocol.

 Web-Frameworks today work off the Model-View-Controller paradigm which modularizes code into three distinct sections.
 The Model represents the fundamental data structures that are persisted in a database.
 These objects are often modeled to be stored in SQL databases like MySQL or document databases like MongoDB.
 A View is a html page or template that gets rendered to the user.
-The are the web pages that a user of the web application will see.
-The controller is where the logic of the web application takes place.
-The controller maps callback functions to url routes which allow users to handle a request sent to the route and serve a response to the user who accessed the web application.
+These are the web pages that a user of the web application will see in his or her browser.
+The controller is where the logic of the web application resides.
+The controller maps callback functions to URL routes which allow application developers to handle the request sent to the designated route and serve a custom response to the user who accessed the web application.
 Within the controller a developer typically performs CRUD (Create, Read, Update, and Delete) operations on objects defined by the model.

 Some of the most popular services for web application frameworks include Django and Flask for Python, Rails for Ruby, and Express for NodeJs.
 Django and Rails are more complicated choices with more features while Flask and Express are more lightweight.
-For our web-framework, we used Flask and Express as inspiration and references in making design decisions.
+Currently, the most popular web-framework for C++ is WT, which has a complicated "widget-centric" design unlike any popular framework on the market.
+Therefore, we decided to build our own micro framework in C++, using Flask and Express as inspiration given their lightweight yet robust design.

 ## Web-Framework vs Web Server

-A web server is a computer which stores, processes, and serves web pages to clients using the HTTP protocol.
-Although this sounds very similar to a web-framework, the key difference is that the framework sits on top of the web server providing a much more user friendly API for handling HTTP requests and serving HTTP responses.
+A HTTP web server is a software program which stores, processes, and serves web pages to clients using the HTTP protocol.
+Although this sounds very similar to a web-framework, the key difference is that the framework sits on top of a web server providing a much more user friendly API for handling HTTP requests and serving HTTP responses.

-Web-frameworks like Flask provide a simple web-server for development purposes.
+Web-frameworks like Flask provide simple built in web-servers for development purposes.
 This server, however, is not intended for production use.
 The documentation reads:

-“You can use the builtin server during development, but you should use a full deployment option for production applications.
+> “You can use the builtin server during development, but you should use a full deployment option for production applications.
 (Do not use the builtin development server in production.)""

-Consequently, web-frameworks like Flask interface with servers which implement WSGI (Web Server Gateway Interface).
-WSGI is an interface between web servers and web applications written in Python.
-This allows Flask applications to interface with much more robust servers like Apache or Nginx.
+In order to scale, web-frameworks like Flask interface with production servers by implementing CGI (Common Gateway Interface) protocols.
+Python uses a slightly different protocol for python called WSGI (Web Server Gateway Interface).
+With WSGI, Flask applications can be run on robust, production ready servers like Apache or Nginx.

 ## Building a Web-App

-The foundation of building a web-application begins with constructing an `micro::app` object, which essentially wraps an underlying web-server.
-We will discuss interfacing with the web server later.

 ### Basic Structure

 The foundation of building a web-application begins with constructing an `micro::app` object, setting the route of a static file directory, and running the application.
-You can construct an app with a custom port and address but it defaults to port `8080` and address `0.0.0.0`. `micro::app` essentially wraps our web server which can be interfaced with through the `micro::app` API.
-In this example we have developed web application which serves static files.
+Underneath the hood, `micro::app` starts an underlying web-server, which has its own API.
+The default `micro::app` constructor sets the `8080` and address `0.0.0.0`.
+The constructor allows you to set the port and address to custom values.
+The `micro::app` has other customizable features documented in the API such as setting the thread count for the server, turning on debug mode, and setting the route for the route for a static file directory.
+Below, we give an example of a simple web application which serves static files contained within the directory `./static`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 int main(int argc, char** argv) {